 Dried markers are left untouched for years to pollute the environment.
 However, with the new Crayola program, ColorCycle, markers are now able to be recycled in the hopes of creating a cleaner Earth.
 Marjory Stoneman Douglas is taking part in this program as to help make the Earth a better place.

-Crayola recently announced their new program, ColorCycle.
-This new program is targeted towards schools and specific districts in hopes of being able to work hand and hand in order to dispose of markers in the proper fashion.
-Through this organization, Crayola works with schools in the US and parts of Canada to remove clutter that can pollute the environment and to convert seemingly useless cases of plastic into fuel.
+The ColorCycle program is targeted towards schools in order to work hand and hand to dispose of markers in the proper fashion.
+Through this organization, Crayola works with schools, grades K-12, in the US and parts of Canada to remove clutter that can pollute the environment in an effort to convert seemingly useless cases of plastic into fuel.

 AP Environmental Science teacher Tammy Orilio, discovered and implemented the program at MSD.

 “I learned about [the Crayola ColorCycle project] via a facebook group chat consisting of many AP Environmental Science teachers,” Orilio said.

 The program invoked her interest after she realized the the main goal of the program aligns with her own teaching values.
 Both believe that teaching children to recycle and to take care of the environment is part of a greater picture to make the Earth a cleaner planet.